wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.5.0 =
-* New dashboard widget added showing referral totals.
+* This release provides a new dashboard widget showing referral totals and a new shortcode [affiliates_earnings] showing affiliate earnings per month.

 = 2.4.4 =
 * Added display of accumulated totals and clearer link display in the Manage Affiliates section.
 WordPress 3.8 compatibility checked.